 - Walnut Way Conservation Corps of Milwaukee;

 - Soulardarity of Highland Park, Michigan; and

 - Renewable Energy Partners of Minneapolis, Minnesota.

-To raise money for the scholarship program, MREA launched the Rise Up Giving Campaign in September with a goal of raising $30,000 to offer 30 renewable energy training scholarships to students in communities with persistent and high unemployment.
+To raise money for the scholarship program, MREA started the Rise Up Giving Campaign in September with a goal of raising $30,000 to offer 30 training scholarships to students in places with persistent and high unemployment.
 The training program provides each scholarship awardee free entry-level training with the ability to attain the North American Board of Certified Energy Practitioners PV Associate credential.
 Recipients are also encouraged to apply for a select number of paid solar internships following the solar training.